 - Sam in Crossing Delancey is one of these, but ends up winning the girl anyway.

-- This page describes Pirates of the Caribbean James Norrington's entire existence — even though he is played by Jack Davenport, he cannot compete with Will or Jack.
+- This page describes the entire existence of James Norrington from Pirates of the Caribbean — even though he is played by Jack Davenport, he cannot compete with Will or Jack.
 Even in Dead Man's Chest, when he was dirty, drunk, and hot as hell.
 Poor fellow.

 - Technically Jack Sparrow too, as he also loses Elizabeth to Will in the third film.
 This is less tragic though, because while Norrington genuinely loved Elizabeth and eventually made a Heroic Sacrifice to save her from Davy Jones, Jack's relationship with her was more Played for Laughs and he ended up getting a new love interest in the fourth film anyway.